Laserskold/matmake2/Readme.md

-  out = main       # On windows ".exe" will be added to this name command = [exe] em:ldflags       -s SDL=2    # use these flags for "em" target !em:ldflags       -s SDL=2   # use these flags for all exept "em" target
+  out = main       # On windows ".exe" will be added to this name command = [exe] em:ldflags       -s SDL=2    # use these flags for "em" target !em:ldflags      -lSDL2      # use these flags for all exept "em" target

 gcc